Picacho Reservoir

-Picacho Reservoir is just 11 mi south of Coolidge in central Arizona.
+Picacho Reservoir is just 11 mi south of Coolidge in central Arizona, United States.
 The reservoir was built in the 1920s as part of the San Carlos Irrigation Project.
 The reservoir's original purpose was water storage and flow regulation for the Florence-Casa Grande and Casa Grande Canals.
 The lake's design capacity was 24500 acre.ft of water, with a surface area of over 2 sqmi.
 Over the years, siltation and vegetation have reduced the capacity and surface area, so that much of the reservoir is a shallow marsh with extensive stands of cattails and rushes.
 Water level is highly variable, and the lake is completely dry in some years.